-During the hottest seasons in Georgia, you simply must run your air conditioner all day.
+During the hottest seasons in Kennesaw, GA, you simply must run your air conditioner all day.
 However, there are repercussions from using the AC too much.
 In some cases, air conditioning can actually cause sinus problems.

 Individuals with allergies are susceptible to sinus issues from air conditioning.
 In the spring, allergies are known to flare up at the first sign of foreign particles in the air.
 In the comfort of your home, a similar thing can happen if a layer of dust is on the ground.
 Your AC and fan can kick up this dust and can create an environment full of irritants.